 - Seek to apply their new skills and knowledge to research on policy and programming related to healthy food policy in in their country of origin or residence.

-- Be a promising scholar who is able to establish their financial need for pursuing a Ph.D.
+- Be a promising scholar who is able to establish their need for financial assistance to pursue a Ph.D. or LL.M.

 Send email to: firstname.lastname@example.org.

-Non-Discrimination: Vital Strategies does not discriminate on the basis of race, age, religion/creed, color, national origin, sexual orientation, military or veteran status, sex/gender, gender identity, nonconformity, presentation or expression (including cisgender, transgender, non-binary or intersex status), sexual or reproductive health decisions, pregnancy (including childbirth and related medical conditions), domestic partnership status, caregiver status, alienage or citizen status, disability, genetic information, familial status, caregiver status, alienage or citizen status, disability, genetic information, familial status, marital status, or domestic violence victim status, arrest or conviction record, credit history, salary history, unemployment status, or any other basis protected by federal, state, or local laws.
-This nondiscrimination policy encompasses the operation of all its programs and activities, including this Fellowship.
+Non-Discrimination: Vital Strategies does not discriminate on the basis of race, age, religion/creed, color, national origin, sexual orientation, military or veteran status, sex/gender, gender identity, nonconformity, presentation or expression (including cisgender, transgender, non-binary or intersex status), sexual or reproductive health decisions, pregnancy (including childbirth and related medical conditions), domestic partnership status, caregiver status, alienage or citizen status, disability, genetic information, familial status, marital status, or domestic violence victim status, arrest or conviction record, credit history, salary history, unemployment status, or any other basis protected by federal, state, or local laws.
+This nondiscrimination policy encompasses the operation of all its programs and activities, including this fellowship.

 Conflict of Interest: In the event that a potential conflict of interest arises during the fellowship process, Vital Strategies commits to deal with each conflict of interest in as open and appropriate a way as possible.